 Use Sendy if you…

 Have lots of subscribers and want to save money.
-Because there’s no cost per subscriber and the cost per email is very low, the potential for savings is huge.
+Compared to some of the other companies like Mailchimp on this list, Sendy is probably the most unique, because there’s no cost per subscriber and the cost per email is very low.

 If you’re privacy conscious, that might be another reason to like Sendy because you’re able to keep everything on your server.